 THIS DATE IN HISTORY: Aug.
 11

-1920: Goaltender Chuck Rayner, a member of the Hockey Hall of Fame who nearly leads the undermanned New York Rangers to the Stanley Cup in 1950, is born in Sutherland, Saskatchewan.
+1920: Chuck Rayner, a member of the Hockey Hall of Fame whose goaltending nearly leads the undermanned New York Rangers to the Stanley Cup in 1950, is born in Sutherland, Saskatchewan.

-Rayner, nicknamed "Bonnie Prince Charlie," signs as a free agent with the New York Americans and makes his NHL debut as a 20-year-old in 1940-41, going 2-7-3.
+Rayner, nicknamed "Bonnie Prince Charlie," signs as a free agent with the New York Americans and makes his NHL debut as a 20-year-old in 1940-41, going 2-7 with three ties.
 He plays one more season with the Americans before the team folds.
 After three years in the Royal Canadian Navy, he signs as a free agent with the Rangers and joins them for the 1945-46 season.
-His best season comes in 1949-50, when he goes 28-30-11, wins the Hart Trophy as most valuable player and helps the Rangers finish fourth and qualify for the Stanley Cup Playoffs.
+His best season comes in 1949-50, when he goes 28-30 with 11 ties, wins the Hart Trophy as the NHL's most valuable player and helps the Rangers finish fourth and qualify for the Stanley Cup Playoffs.

-Rayner limits the Montreal Canadiens to seven goals during New York's five-game upset victory in the Semifinals.
-Though New York has no home games in the Final against the first-place Detroit Red Wings because the circus has priority at Madison Square Garden, his goaltending helps them get to Game 7 before they lose on a double-overtime goal by Pete Babando.
+Rayner limits the Montreal Canadiens to seven goals during New York's five-game upset victory in the NHL Semifinals.
+Though New York has no home games in the Stanley Cup Final against the first-place Detroit Red Wings because the circus has priority at Madison Square Garden, his performance helps them get to Game 7 before they lose in double overtime on a goal by Pete Babando.

 A knee injury costs Rayner the starting job in 1952-53, which turns out to be his last NHL season.
-He is voted into the Hall in 1973 despite a career record of 138-207-78 and never finishing with a winning record in any of his 10 NHL seasons.
+He is voted into the Hall in 1973 despite a career record of 138-207 with 78 ties and never finishing with a winning record in any of his 10 NHL seasons.

 1989: Gord Stellick resigns as general manager of the Toronto Maple Leafs after they finish last in his one season on the job.
 Stellick, a member of the organization since age 17, becomes the youngest GM in NHL history at the time when he's hired in April 1988 at age 30.